AKheli/RepBench/README.md

 ```bash
 python3 TestingFramework.py -scen ts_nbr -data bafu5k,msd -anom shift,outlier -alg cdrec,rpca
 ```
- 3. Run the whole benchmark: all the algorithms , all the dataset on all scenarios with all anomalies
+ 3. Run the whole benchmark: all the algorithms , all the dataset on all scenarios with all anomalies (takes 24 hours)

 ```bash
 python3 TestingFramework.py -scen all -data all -anom all -alg all